-Throughout my professional career, I have been leading high-profile government affairs and communication projects and campaigns for a wide range of blue-chip companies, trade associations and governments, supporting them on regulatory matters, product launches and the establishment of multi-stakeholders coalitions.
+Throughout my professional career, I have been leading high-profile government affairs and communication projects and campaigns for a wide range of blue-chip companies, trade associations and governments, supporting them on policy and regulatory matters, product launches and the establishment of multi-stakeholders coalitions.

 My Proudest Achievements